maths/moodle-qtype_stack/corsscripts/stack-web/examples/README.md

 # STACK Web Library Examples

-This directory contains a standalone browser demo for `StackAsciiDisplay`.
+This directory contains standalone browser examples for `StackAsciiDisplay`.
-It uses the bundled library from `../dist/stack-web.bundle.js`, so rebuild `corsscripts/stack-web` after changing source files.
+They use the bundled library from `../dist/stack-web.bundle.js`, so rebuild `corsscripts/stack-web` after changing source files.

 ## Quick Test